slowernews/wisdom-tldr/README.md

 <a id="on-humbleness"></a>HOWEVER, remember to be humble, you are not perfect neither you'll ever be.

 > *'A way to humble yourself is to put you in the position of being the weakest person in something during the day.'*

+> *'Everyone you will ever meet knows something you don't.' -- Bill Nye*